 - For example, let’s say that the value of ETH has been rising and falling over the past few weeks between $2,000 and $3,000 USD.
 You might decide to provide liquidity for that entire range or just for exchanges when ETH is between $2,800 and $2,900.

-- You can adjust this range in the future, but you’ll need to pay gas fees, which can be costly.
+- You can adjust this range in the future, but you’ll need to pay gas fees to submit that change, which can be costly right now.

 - This gets very confusing very quickly, so I’m not going to claim to fully understand it (experts write lengthy economics papers exploring this).
 But the basic idea is that you’ll make more profit if you define a tighter range.
 But, if the price of the assets moves outside that range, you make nothing.